 There is one basic type of account for all M-RETS Account Holders.
-The basic account contains at least three different sub accounts:
+The basic account contains several different sub accounts:

-- An Active Subaccount,

-- A Retirement Subaccount, and
+- An Active Subaccount - A Retirement Subaccount

-- An Export RRC Subaccount,

-In addition, WI electric providers may also establish an RRC Banking and Trading Sub account, know heretofore as an "RRC Account."
+In addition, WI electric providers may also establish an RRC Banking and Trading Subaccount, know heretofore as an "RRC Subaccount."